uwcse-nsds/arduino-a11y/index.md

 We wanted to try a variety of strategies since we are not sure which would work best; indeed, the "best" strategy is likely context dependent -- based on a user's preferences and the kind of signal being analyzed.
 So, having a broad range of tools to choose from seems like a good idea.

-[This video](https://www.youtube.com/watch?v=Oam75W0x258)demonstrates the features we implemented.
+[This video](https://www.youtube.com/watch?v=Oam75W0x258) demonstrates the features we implemented.

 [Back to Table of Contents](#table-of-contents)

+---

 #### Capture to Clipboard {#capture-to-clipboard}